 Legal issues with torrenting

 Torrents have become synonymous with copyright abuse and piracy, but the underlying technology is not in itself illegal.
-Perfectly legal torrents do exist and are used on a regular basis, such as SXSW and media that falls under the public domain.
+Perfectly legal torrent sites do exist and are used on a regular basis, such as SXSW and media that falls under the public domain.

-If you frequent ThePirateBay, uTorrent, or KickassTorrents, however, chances are what you download is not legal.
+If you frequent ThePirateBay, uTorrent, or KickassTorrents, however, chances are what you download from these torrenting sites is not legal.
 Government authorities can fine you for committing a civil offense, while ISPs and copyright holders will threaten and in some cases follow through on legal action.
 While it’s unlikely that a record company will take someone to court, they might seek damages through settlements.

 Here’s a quick breakdown on torrenting laws in several countries:

 Downloading copyrighted material is illegal in the United States.
-ISPs often have a three-strike rule if they catch users torrenting illegally.
+ISPs often have a three-strike rule if they catch users who illegally download torrents.
 Non-copyrighted material is completely legal to download.

 Copyright holders often act through copyright trolls, which record IP addresses of torrenters and send settlement letters requesting remuneration.
 These entities have the right to sue on behalf of the copyright holder, but because an IP address does not legally constitute an identity in the US, the best option for recipients is to ignore them.